-The Senate Chamber is a rectangular, two-story room located in the center of the north wing.
+The Senate Chamber is a rectangular, two-story room located in the center of the north wing of the U.S. Capitol.
 The nation's 100 senators sit at individual desks arranged on a tiered semicircular platform facing a raised rostrum.
 A visitor's gallery overlooks the chamber on four sides.